bstefanescu/qutejs/web/doc/docs/advanced/api.md

 The `handler` has the signature: `function(message, data)`

 The channel is not opened by registering the handler.
-To open a channel you must use a `x-channel` attribute on the component element toi give the channel a name, or, for root components use the `listen(channelName)` method.
+To open a channel you must use a `q:channel` attribute on the component element toi give the channel a name, or, for root components use the `listen(channelName)` method.

 For more details see the **[Message Bus](#/app/bus)** and the **[Components](#/components)** section.